See LNER class J94 for details.

 The Ministry of Defence closed the Longmoor facility in 1970 and announced that it was intended that the railway would be closed.
 Some enthusiasts then planned to use the line as a private tourist railway and this locomotive was bought to operate on it.
 The scheme fell through and the locomotive was offered to the Worth Valley Society who purchased it and moved it to Haworth in September 1971.

 It steamed again at Haworth in 1972 when it was found that in did not perform as well as Robert Stephenson and Hawthorn locomotive Fred (Works No 7289 & WD71480) which was built to the same design.
 Subsequently work was undertaken to redesign the plastpipe and chimney which significantly improved the locomotives performance.
+It was also found that the performance improved if lighter grade oil was used.

 In 1988 it was taken out of service for its 10 year internal boiler examination.